xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/extras/gsp.md

 ### Templates support

-As dropwizard-views is used under the hood, all templates are always rendered with rest endpoints.
-All these rest endpoints are part of global rest.
+As dropwizard-views is used under the hood, all templates are always rendered with REST endpoints.
+All these REST endpoints are part of the global REST API.

-It is recommended to start all view rest with `/view/` to make it clearly distinguishable from application rest.
-Also, rest views, related to one GSP application must also start with a common prefix: for example, `/view/projectName/ui/..`.
+It is recommended to start all view REST paths with `/view/` to make them clearly distinguishable from application rest.
+Also, rest views, related to one GSP application must also start with a common prefix, for example, `/view/projectName/ui/..`.

 You need to map required rest prefix in GSP application: